 “If you don’t know what you’re doing, DON’T DO IT!”

-“Those who never do anything, never do anything wrong.”
+“Those who never do anything wrong, never do anything.”

 This truism takes on significant weight when judging the behavior of others during periods of deadly conflict.
 Anyone can come upon a scene later and make judgments about what took place there.
 But how valid are such judgments?
 Such “war crimes” or “crimes against humanity” or “criminal atrocities” or “genocides” almost always take place during periods of deadly conflict between at least two sides.
 Ideally the testimony of those on both sides would be taken later and judgments made based on full consideration of all factors at play on each side, including the level and immediacy of mortal danger to each.
 But that is very rarely what happens.
 What usually happens is that those who never do anything sit in judgment of those directly involved with very grave matters.
 Of course I am a man of principle who knows what’s right and what’s wrong and why, but I have been on both sides, on the side of those dishing it out and on the side of those receiving it, up close and personal, and so I am actually qualified to judge.
 And I do not judge the front-line ground combat solder in the same way that I judge the rear area jailer, bureaucrat or politician.
 And I reserve a special contempt for those who become complicit by failing to act, by failing to take action to avert or to end the behavior later judged.
 In my book, individuals, governments or states failing to act simply relinquish their right to sit in judgment and should themselves be sitting in the dock.
 Talk is the cheapest thing there is, and it seems that the most sanctimonious pontificators on these matters are always American women and their clones – those with the very least direct experience with them, those who have never risked anything on behalf of anyone or anything.
 Regardless of their veracity, I have a visceral tendency to dismiss the pronouncements of such rear area “experts” and “judges”.
 Those unwilling to judge themselves should never judge others; some rights must be earned.

-Unfortunately Republican gains during the 2014 mid-term elections gave them a majority in both the House and Senate, so Democrat Feinstein’s bill has virtually no chance of making it through the Republican-controlled Senate, even if the Obama White House would support it, which is unclear.
-Despite its vitriolic rhetoric that had won elections, the Obama Administration has essentially reversed itself in opposition to a wide range of “intelligence” and covert activities and increasingly turned to the CIA for a major covert action role in the war against Islamic militant extremism – mainly political assassination by very safe remote control.
+Unfortunately Republican gains during the 2014 mid-term elections gave them a majority in both the House and Senate, so Democrat Feinstein’s bill had virtually no chance of making it through the Republican-controlled Senate, even if the Obama White House would support it, which is unclear.
+Despite its vitriolic rhetoric that had won elections, the Obama Administration, as is customary for elected politicians, has essentially reversed itself in opposition to a wide range of “intelligence” and covert activities and increasingly turned to the CIA for a major covert action role in the war against Islamic militant extremism – mainly political assassination by very safe remote control.
 (It also now supports NSA collection of all communications information on everyone everywhere for whatever use presents itself, and still inexplicably espouses the objective of closing down Git-mo.
 The mission lines of the CIA, Justice, FBI, DNI, NSA, State, USAID, and Defense have all become thoroughly murky – with the exception that the CIA marches to its own tune doing whatever it wants to do, answerable only to the President.)
-With the 2014 elections, Feinstein lost her position as the head of the Senate Intelligence Committee, and the panel’s new chairman, Republican Richard Burr of North Carolina, said that the CIA in recent years has gotten not too much public oversight.
+With the 2014 elections, Feinstein lost her position as the head of the Senate Intelligence Committee, and the panel’s new chairman, Republican Richard Burr of North Carolina, said that the CIA in recent years has gotten too much public oversight.
 “I personally don’t believe that anything that goes on in the intelligence committee should ever be discussed publicly,” he told reporters in 2014.
+Obviously the people do not have a right to know what their “establishment” government is doing in their name with their money.

 This is an agency that needs to be put back inside the responsible and accountable US Army.